This post may contain affiliate links. Please read our disclosure policy.

 Chia Pudding

 The most popular way to consume chia seeds is in the form of a "chia pudding".
-Simply whisk 1 part chia seed to 4 part liquid ie: ¼ cup chia to 1 cup milk or water.
-Let the mixture sit for 10 minutes or even in the fridge overnight and the seeds will swell and absorb the liquid to create a pudding-like consistency.
+Simply whisk 1 part of chia seeds to 4 parts of liquid (ie: ¼ cup of chia to 1 cup of milk or water).
+Let the mixture sit for 10 minutes (or even in the fridge overnight) and the seeds will swell and absorb the liquid to create a pudding-like consistency.
 These puddings are very easy to flavor and you can find lots of different recipe ideas online.
-The Choosing Chia blog has a delicious Golden Milk Latte Chia Pudding that makes a great healthy immune-boosting breakfast.
+Check out our Healthy Granola & Chia Pudding that makes a great healthy immune-boosting breakfast!

 Chia Seed Jam